jakelevi1996/notes/topics/gnu_gimp/README.md

 ## Set options for highlighting

 - Press `shift+b` to select "Bucket Fill Tool"
-- Set "Opacity" to 50.0 (25.0 might look better on dark backgrounds)
+- Set "Opacity" to 50.0 (25.0 might look better on dark backgrounds, 75.0 might look better on light backgrounds)
 - Set "Fill Type" to "FG colour fill"
 - Set "Affected Area" to "Fill whole selection"
-- Set "Bucket Fill" to "Darken only" (light background) or "Lighten only" (dark background)
+- Set "Bucket Fill" to:
+  - "Darken only" for light backgrounds
+  - "Lighten only" for dark backgrounds

 ## Highlight an area